 Project / SARGSINK By Dr. Mar Fernández-Méndez

->

-> Dr. Mar Fernández-Méndez is seeking two to three berths to aid her research into the potential of free-floating macroalgae Sargassum as long-term carbon storage.
-The research program is set to take place between April and October 2021 in Cancun or the Turk and Caicos Islands and requires two or three available berths.
+Dr. Mar Fernández-Méndez is seeking two to three berths to aid her research into the potential of free-floating macroalgae Sargassum as long-term carbon storage.
+The research program is set to take place between April and October 2022 in Cancun or the Turks and Caicos Islands and requires two or three available berths.

->

-> Project / Species Interactions and Reef Recovery in the Aftermath of Mass Coral Bleaching
+Project / Species Interactions and Reef Recovery in the Aftermath of Mass Coral Bleaching

->

-> An investigation into the ability of surviving corals to grow, compete, and recover from bleaching is set to take place in October-December 2021 on the Great Barrier Reef.
+An investigation into the ability of surviving corals to grow, compete, and recover from bleaching is set to take place in October 2021 to April 2022, particularly March to April 2022 on the Great Barrier Reef.
 A minimum of four berths is required for this project along with a diving compressor, dive tanks & dive weights.

->

-> Project / Exploration of the Puerto Rico Trench via Untethered Free Vehicles
+Project / Exploration of the Puerto Rico Trench via Untethered Free Vehicles

 This project will attempt to explore and map the Puerto Rico Trench focusing on physical parameters such as temperature, salinity, and density.
 Researchers are seeking two to three berths on a yacht capable of launching and recovering heavy equipment.